Romit-Maulik/PAR-RL/examples/OF_airfoil_shape_optimization/README.md

 (stdout, stderr) = proc.communicate()
 ```

 - We utilize run-time data processing utilities of OpenFOAM to get the lift and drag coefficient.
-Specifically, we use *forceCoeffsIncompressible* utility in OpenFOAM, which writes the lift and drag coefficient data in the *postProcessing* folder
+Specifically, we use *forceCoeffsIncompressible* utility in OpenFOAM, which writes the lift and drag coefficient data in the *postProcessing* folder.

 ## Running the code